 - High focus on continuation of refining of techniques

-- Focus starts to incorporate specific aspects of individual, group and team tactics - game training (FFA team model)
+- Focus starts to incorporate specific aspects of individual, group and team tactics - game training (FA team model)

 - Positional roles within the team